 When we think about insects we have in mind the horrible creature that Kafka described in his Metamorphosis, or the unpleasant “guest” we sometimes host in our kitchens during warm summers.
 If you go and tell an Italian grandma that soon we will produce pasta with insect flour she would probably have a heart attack.
 Well, get ready foodies because this is already happening!

-It has been scientifically proposed that insect-based food is the future and here is the reason why:
+It has been scientifically proposed that using insects in food and for food formulations is the future and here is the reason why:

 Insects are promoted as an alternative to meat products as a source of protein, and this is based on sustainability arguments.
 It is a fact that the world population is growing exponentially, and soon agriculture alone won’t be able to provide food for every human being in the planet (Gere et al., 2018) .
 It is in fact predicted that by 2050, the global population will reach 9.6 billion of people, thus increasing the demand for food by 70%.
 Given this huge issue, food researchers are investigating novel sources of proteins from plants and from insects.